ArvindHarinder1/PrivatePreviewDocs/1ECMATutorial.md

 ### Add additional users to your application.
+Assign additional users and groups to your application - https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/assign-user-or-group-access-portal

 ### Turn provisioning on.
+Click start to enable provisioning.
+The service will then synchronize all users and groups in scope.

 ## Step 5.
 Monitor your deployment
 1. [Enable logging on the ECMA host](https://github.com/ArvindHarinder1/PrivatePreviewDocs/blob/main/Monitoring.md).